Amplify-Insurance/monorepo/README.md

 configured in `.env` (see `.env.example`).
 Address resolution happens inside `frontend/app/config/deployments.js` in the following order:

-1. `NEXT_PUBLIC_DEPLOYMENTS` – if set, this JSON array describes one or more deployments and their contract addresses.
-2. `deployedAddresses.json` – when the environment variable is missing the file written by the Hardhat deploy scripts is loaded from the repository root.
+1. `deployedAddresses.json` – the file written by the Hardhat deploy scripts in the repository root.
+This is loaded first when present.
+2. `NEXT_PUBLIC_DEPLOYMENTS` – optional environment variable containing a JSON
+   array of deployments which overrides the config file.
 3. Individual address variables such as `NEXT_PUBLIC_RISK_MANAGER_ADDRESS` –
    used when neither of the above sources are present.